SebastijanPerusko/Mandelbrot-set-multithreading/README.md

+# Mandelbrot-set-parallel
+Mandelbrot set parallel using the java.util.concurrent library

 This is a project developed in the Java programming language and focused on parallel and distributed programming.
 The GUI was developed using JavaFX, while the parallel version was created using the java.util.concurrent library.